M-ishka/project_steel_factory/README.md

 ## Task description

-The detailed description of the input data and problem statement can be found in the file "Description.docx".
+• Some of the income lines are not filled in, fill them in <br/>
+• Identify the income formula as a whole and its components <br/>
+• Check that this formula explains the income to the nearest penny <br/>
+• Identify the dependencies between the components of income <br/>

 ## Project structure

-• 'oil_wells.ipynb' - main file with project <br/>
+• 'steel_factory.ipynb' - main file with project <br/>
-• 'Description.docx' - Detailed description and task <br/>
-• 'data.csv' - initial csv file <br/>
+• 'task_steel_factory.xlsx' - initial xlsx file <br/>
-• 'meta.csv' - initial csv file